 Who can apply

-Preference is given to teachers with recent and varied classroom teaching experience, related degrees and an initial training qualification such as the Cambridge CELTA.
-A language analysis and methods assessment is used as part of the selection process.
+If you have some recent and varied classroom teaching experience, related degrees and an initial training qualification such as the Cambridge CELTA, do apply.

 How to Apply